What is an Autistic Spectrum Condition?

 What type of therapy will I have and what will it be like?

-When you first meet your therapist they will ask you about anything that may make the session more comfortable for you.
-For example, you may wish to sit in a chair that is next to the therapist rather than face them, you may need the temperature of the room adjusted, a noisy clock removed from the room, or a window closed.
+When you first meet your therapist he or she will ask you about anything that may make the session more comfortable for you.
+For example, you may wish to sit in a chair that is next to the therapist rather than faces him or her.
+You may need the temperature of the room adjusted, a noisy clock removed from the room, or a window closed.

 Here is your SHC Team – Find Your Practitioner